 Source: UOL · Singapore Land · CapitaLand (draft site plan, subject to authorities' approval)

-The Thomson Reserve condo will hold roughly 1,240 homes, in a spread from 1+study up to 5-bedroom.
+Those 1,268 homes run from 1+study up to 5-bedroom.
 Scale of this kind tends to get framed as a negative.
 The better way to read it: a project this big comes with full facilities, spreads the maintenance bill across more homes, and once it fills up, produces a steady flow of resale transactions.
 Those resales build a clear price record over time, which is exactly what you want behind you when it is your turn to sell.

 None of that settles the unit itself.
 The exact bedroom mix, the sizes and the layout efficiency are all still to be confirmed.
 A doorstep-MRT mega-project can still ship a compact 3-bedder with a single-bed common room, or a genuinely usable family layout.
 We do not know yet, and we will not guess.
 That is the gap the floor plans will close.